We get it, driving on winter roads by yourself in Japan sounds so cool and fun, and it’s definitely a unique experience.

 For those who are concerned about driving on winter roads, if you’re unsure whether your rental car is equipped with winter tyres or is a 4WD, or if you’re not feeling well, don’t worry.

-You can take a bus from the Snow Monkey Park at the base of Shiga Kogen, and it will take you to Shiga Kogen in just 20 minutes.
+You can take a bus from a bus stop near the Snow Monkey Park at the base of Shiga Kogen, and it will take you to Shiga Kogen in just 20 minutes.

 Additionally, from Sun Valley onwards, a free shuttle bus service is available every day (between 08:30 and 17:30).
 Please check the bus timetable here.